Sukantabasu/alchemist-shell.ai-hackathon-2025/README.md

 Based on cross-validation scores and public leaderboard performance (computed on 50% of test data), we strategically combine our models: TabPFN predictions are used for the first 4 targets, while RealMLP predictions are used for the remaining 6 targets.
 We found that more sophisticated stacking approaches did not yield additional improvements with these two models.

-We would like to note that both RealMLP and TabPFN are not included in the current stable release of AutoGluon (version 1.4.0).
+We would like to note that both RealMLP and TabPFN are not included in AutoGluon (version 1.3.1).
 Thus, our multi-step ALCHEMIST framework benefited by having these two models on top of the AutoGluon stack.

 Usage Guide
 ------------